 Skilled nursing care includes help with all meals, daily living activities such as bathing and dressing, round-the-clock supervision and a greater degree of medical attention than in assisted living.
 The median monthly cost for living in a nursing home is $7,908 for a semiprivate room and $9,034 for a private room, Genworth reports.

 Medicaid is the primary payer for nursing home care, covering at least some costs for 62 percent of residents nationwide.
 While Medicare certifies nursing homes, it does not cover long-term residency.
 However, in some circumstances Medicare will pay for short-term stays at a skilled-nursing facility for rehabilitative purposes — after a stroke or serious injury, for example.

 Editor's note: This article, originally published Jan.
 13, 2020, has been updated with more recent data on long-term care options.

 These organizations and online tools can help you get more information on the different types of long-term care as well as help you research assisted living, skilled nursing and other options in your area.

 Eldercare Locator.
-You can use the U.S. Administration on Aging's resource website to contact your local Area Agency on Aging and get consumer information on senior housing, long-term support and other services.
+You can use the U.S. Administration on Aging's resource website to contact your local Area Agency on Aging and get consumer information on housing, long-term support and other services.